 Diagnosis and Treatment of Type II Diabetes

 To be able to treat diabetes, it has to be diagnosed by a doctor.
 Diabetes needs proper care and treatment.
-Make sure you see a doctor if you experience any of the abovementioned signs and symptoms, especially if you are an at-risk senior citizen.
+Ensure you see a doctor if you experience any of the abovementioned signs and symptoms, especially if you are an at-risk senior citizen.
 To make a proper diagnosis, doctors conduct several blood tests.

 - Fasting Plasma Glucose Test – This test necessitates the patient fasting for at least 8 hours.